Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/More Information Sources.md

 11) Might be interesting for people who like climbing and bouldering- Bouldergym http://www.gropo.nl/

 12) If your mail box at home is being flooded by advertisement and local newspaper then get a "Nee/Nee" sticker for free from the Gemeente at Kreupelstaat (near Martini tower)to stop both.
 Get a "Nee/Ja" or "Ja/Nee"sticker if you opt for stopping just the advertisements.

-13) Cheap new stuff can be bought at Action or SoLow, 2nd-hand shops in addition to Mamamini are Used Products shop on Oude Ebbingestraat.

 14) The Amazon equivalent of the Netherlands is bol.com.
 Also, you can access Amzon website through this link: Amazon.nl